Tuesday, September 29, 2015

 Sunday, September 06, 2015

 I understand that the moral and artistic world of the West depended on Christianity, but it was a Christianity infused or transformed by pagan philosophers like Plato and Aristotle through the work of great thinkers like Thomas Aquinas.
-The loss of this religion has taken place along with the loss of Western culture because the two are interconnected.
+The loss of Christianity, has taken place along with the loss of Western culture because the two are interconnected.
 Theological materialism is the next way of infusing and transforming Christianity (and even Eastern religions) to help save the West.
 Conservatism conserves by renewing traditional ways.

 The wide expanse between the spiritual and the material which Aquinas and others tried to harmonize while retaining the basic duality, is finally closed in theological materialism.
 The duality which has continued between religion and science can also this way be closed.
 We evolve in the material world to the supermaterial world of Godhood by way of evolution in the Evolutionary Outward Path.
 Traditional religion saw or experienced God or the Father-Within internally in the Involutionary Inward Path only by ridding the body of all material desires.
 In theological materialism the Inward Path is transformed in the Outward Path by affirming material evolution toward supermaterial Godhood.